 - Histiocytomas usually go away on their own and do not need treating.

 A histiocytoma is a relatively common skin tumor affecting approximately 3 in every 1,000 dogs (1).
 It’s unsightly but thankfully benign and will usually regress on its own after a few weeks.
-However, histiocytomas can look very similar to a more serious tumor, so any new lump or bump you notice on your dog should be checked out by a veterinarian.
+However, histiocytomas can look similar to a more serious tumor, so get any new lump or bump you notice on your dog checked out by a veterinarian.